California Section 8 Housing

 To find out the current FMRs for different areas of California, you can visit the HUD website or contact your local housing authority.
 It's important to note that the FMRs are not the maximum rent limits for Section 8 housing in California.
 The maximum rent limits for Section 8 in California are based on the family's income and are typically lower than the FMRs.

-How do I apply for Section 8 housing in California?
+How to Apply for Section 8 Housing in California

 Housing Authorities in California